 The university established an Institutional Animal Care and Use Committee (IACUC) to review activities involving the use of vertebrate animals for research, teaching, production, demonstration, or other use.
-Procedures of this committee and related forms can be found at: https://old.ncat.edu/research/dored/index.html
+Procedures of this committee and related forms can be found at: Office of Research Compliance and Ethics - Aggie Hub | North Carolina A&T State University (ncat.edu)

-^{}IRB and IACUC application must be completed prior to submission of proposal. https://old.ncat.edu/research/dored/index.html
+IRB and IACUC application must be completed prior to submission of proposal.